LeeHounshell/BatBot/README.md

  - [Speak a Command or Help] use Google Voice Recognition to enter a robot command.
  - [voice command text] the white voice recognition text is also a 'repeat command' button.

-The large oval bat image functions as a virtual joystick.
-If you press it, a small blue circle appears and tracks under your finger -- inside a larger circular boundry that also displays.
-By moving your finger up and down the robot will move forward and backward.
-The further your finger from the joystick's center, the faster the robot goes.
-If you move your finger right and left, the robot turns right or left.
-Again the further your finger is from the joystick center, the faster it goes.
-If the robot is put into another 'mode' of operation, for example 'line following mode' or 'collision avoidance mode' then the joystick only tracks horizontally and functions to change the camera orientation.
-This is because those operation modes are robot directed.
-Press the 'ok' button to stop the robot.

 ![screen](../master/screens/BatBot_connect.jpg)
 ![screen](../master/screens/BatBot_connected.jpg)